capital-G/Aachorripsis/README.md

 Take a look into the provided `aachoripsis-play.scd` on how to run this.
 This includes an example how the generated events are used as gates or envelopes in an eurorack environment.

+## Wood block sample

+Xenakis is infamous for his use wood blocks in compositions - listen e.g. to *Metastaseis*.
+Although it is not noted in *Formalized Music* it also appears in the score of *Aachorripsis*, yet it is not explained how it got there.
+I assume that it was used in sparse sections to provide some orientation, therefore it is also played back here in sparse sections.

+The sample is provided by *lostphosphene* via [freesound.org](https://freesound.org/people/lostphosphene/sounds/250386/).

 ## License

 GPL-2.0